external-secrets/external-secrets/docs/provider/azure-key-vault.md

 A Managed Identity should be created in Azure, and that Identity should have proper rights to the keyvault to be managed by the operator.

+Use [aad-pod-identity](https://azure.github.io/aad-pod-identity/docs/) to assign the identity to external-secrets operator.
+To add the selector to external-secrets operator, use `podLabels` in your values.yaml in case of Helm installation of external-secrets.

 If there are multiple Managed Identities for different keyvaults, the operator should have been assigned all identities via [aad-pod-identity](https://azure.github.io/aad-pod-identity/docs/), then the SecretStore configuration should include the Id of the identity to be used via the `identityId` field.

 ```yaml